-- 1. During Jesus' earthly ministry, many followed Him. - a.
+During Jesus' earthly ministry, there were many who followed Him.
 Crowds gathered around Him for healings (Matt.
-8:16). - b.
-Multitudes followed Him because they saw His miracles (John 6:2). - 2.
-Many who said they wanted to be His disciples eventually deserted Him (John 6:66). - 3.
-Jesus' true disciples were those who left everything and followed Him until the end of His earthly life, even to the end of their own (Mark 10:28). - a.
-They followed and lived with Him intimately (Luke 8:1-3). - b.
-They learned profound truth from Him (Mark 4:34). - c.
-They became "fishers of men" (Matt.
-4:19).
+8:16).
+Multitudes followed Him because they saw His miracles (John 6:2).
+Many who followed Him said they wanted to be His disciples and learn from Him.
+Eventually, most deserted Him (John 6:66).
+However, His true disciples were those who left everything and followed Him until the end of His earthly life, and even to the end of their own (Mark 10:28).
+They followed and lived with Him intimately, learned from Him profound truth, and became "fishers of men" for Him.